lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session06_see.md

 # **In-session Exercise – Part 1: Where in the MTL World Is…**

-* Facilitators will ask team members to find certain information on the mtl.how/sim main section.
+1. Facilitators will ask team members to find certain information on the mtl.how/sim main section.
-+ Find the answer and “chat” it back to the Facilitator by typing your answer into the chat box.
+2. Find the answer and “chat” it back to the Facilitator by typing your answer into the chat box.
-+ *If at any time you are not sure how to find something, ask for help.* The Facilitator will provide assistance by sending a hint or giving verbal support to all participants.
+3. *If at any time you are not sure how to find something, ask for help.* The Facilitator will provide assistance by sending a hint or giving verbal support to all participants.

-1. Over what timeframe does an experiment run?
+    + Over what timeframe does an experiment run?
-2. Where do you find the descriptions for each variable in the module?
+    + Where do you find the descriptions for each variable in the module?
 Paste a portion of a description from one of the *Rates* into the chat box.
-3. Describe in one sentence what happens in the diagram as you click to Reveal Complexity.
+    + Describe in one sentence what happens in the diagram as you click to Reveal Complexity.
-4. What is the significance of the variables in the red boxes?
+    + What is the significance of the variables in the red boxes?

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_reveals.gif)

 # **In-session Exercise – Part 2: Telling a Systems Story**

-* Starting Point: Main model section with no additional complexities revealed.
+1. Starting Point: Main model section with no additional complexities revealed.

-*Tip:* If you are not able to see the whole model diagram at once, try altering the size of the window using the browser's expand/reduce button and dragging the frame.
+2. *Tip:* If you are not able to see the whole model diagram at once, try altering the size of the window using the web browser's expand/reduce button and dragging the frame.
 The display will adjust to a stacked format that will get more of the diagram into one view.

-* Imagine a veteran in care.
+    + Imagine a veteran in care.
 Tell the systems story told by the diagram in real-life terms.
-Make notes where you have questions or are unsure about the relationships depicted.
+    + Make notes where you have questions or are unsure about the relationships depicted.
-Describe the connection between the model diagram and the team data table.
+    + Describe the connection between the model diagram and the team data table.
 How are they linked?

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->